-The Directors are responsible for preparing the Annual Report and the Financial Statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.

 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have elected to prepare the Group financial statements in accordance Financial International Reporting Standards ("IFRSs") as adopted by the European Union ("EU") and have also chosen to prepare the parent Company financial statements under IFRS as adopted by the EU.
+Under that law the Directors are required to prepare the Group financial statements in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union ("EU") and have also chosen to prepare the parent Company financial statements under IFRSs as adopted by the EU.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
-In preparing these financial statements.
-Standard International Accounting requires that Directors:
+In these financial preparing statements, International Accounting Standard 1 requires that Directors: